-There are 4.5g total fat, or 7 percent daily value (DV), in a 1-oz. serving of avocado.
-The fat content is primarily heart-healthy monounsaturated fatty acids, at 3g.
-There is 0.5g each of polyunsaturated and saturated fatty acids.
-Half an avocado would contain 11g total fat, including 7.5g monounsaturated and 1.25g each polyunsaturated and saturated fat.
-Avocados are trans fat and cholesterol free.
+There are about 8 grams of fat in a 50-gram serving of avocado.
+The fat content is primarily heart-healthy monounsaturated fatty acids, at 5 grams.
+There is 1 gram each of polyunsaturated and saturated fats.
+Half an avocado would contain approximately 10 grams total fat, including 7.0 grams monounsaturated and 1.0 grams each polyunsaturated and saturated fat.
+Avocados are free of trans fat and cholesterol.
 The American Heart Association recommends choosing monounsaturated fats in place of saturated fats as part of a heart-healthy diet.
-For example, use avocado slices or 2 tbsp. mashed avocado in place of mayonnaise on a sandwich.
+For example, use avocado slices or 2 tablespoons of mashed avocado in place of mayonnaise on a sandwich.

-A 1-oz. serving of avocado contains 3g total carbohydrate, comprising 2g starch, a complex carbohydrate.
-There is also 1g fiber, or 4 percent DV.
-Half an avocado provides 7.5g carbohydrate and 2.5g fiber.
+A serving of avocado contains 4 grams total carbohydrate, 3 grams of which are fiber, a complex carbohydrate or about 11 percent of your daily recommended intake.
+Half an avocado provides 6 grams of carbohydrates and 5g fiber.
 Fiber has many health benefits, including lowering cholesterol levels, maintaining blood sugar control and promoting digestive health.
 Avocados contain no sugar.

-There is 1g protein in a 1-oz. serving of avocado, or about 2 percent of the RDA for adult males or females as listed by the Institute of Medicine (IOM).
-Half an avocado provides 2.5g protein.
+There is 1 gram protein in a serving of avocado, while half an avocado provides 1.5 grams of protein.
 Protein is important in the body for building and repairing tissue.

 Avocados contain several vitamins.
-A 1-oz. serving provides 8 percent of the DV for vitamin K, which the IOM reports is important in blood clotting and bone metabolism.
-It also provides 7percent of the DV for folate.
+A serving provides up to 10 percent of the daily value for vitamin K, according to the National Institutes of Health, which helps your blood clot, stopping bleeding.
+It also provides 10 percent of the daily value for folate.
 Folate helps to produce and maintain new cells, make DNA and RNA, make normal red blood cells and prevent anemia, according to the NIH's Office of Dietary Supplements.
 It is especially important during pregnancy and infancy.
-A 1-oz. serving of avocado also provides 4 percent DV for vitamin C, vitamin E and the B-complex vitamins pantothenic acid, riboflavin, niacin and pyridoxine.
-Vitamins C and E are antioxidant vitamins and play roles in immune function.
+A 50-gram serving of avocado also provides 4 percent of the daily value for vitamin C and 6 percent of your daily vitamin B6.
+Vitamin C is an antioxidant and plays roles in immune function.
 The B-complex vitamins play roles in energy metabolism, along with other functions.

-A 1-oz. serving of avocado provides 4 percent of the DV for potassium, a mineral that maintains fluid balance inside and outside the cell.
-It also blunts the rise of blood pressure in response to excess sodium intake, according to the IOM.
+A 50-gram serving of avocado provides 4 percent of the daily value for magnesium, a mineral that helps maintain normal heart rhythm and muscle function, according to the Mayo Clinic.
 Avocados are sodium-free.